-Once it is determined that copyright permission is required, the copyright holder must be located.
+Once you have identified the materials you want to use and determined that copyright permission is required, you must locate the copyright holder.
 If the copyright holder is not listed on the work, locating the appropriate person or entity to grant permission may take some investigative and creative work.
-A good place to start is with the publisher.
-Additionally, the Copyright Office of the Library of Congress (http://copyright.gov/) may be of assistance in locating a copyright owner if the work is registered.
+The Copyright Office of the Library of Congress (http://copyright.gov/) may be of assistance in locating a copyright owner if the work is registered.
 Note, however, that copyright protection is automatically granted to all works upon creation and that registration with the Copyright Office is not required.
 Inability to locate the author or publisher of a given work does not mean the material can be freely used (see Frequently Asked Questions 2.5.12.5-7 below)